 Is it fair to throw out the baby with the bath water?
 Can we assume that a dream of democracy, a hope for peace, and a holy land where people can be safe from religious persecution is unattainable?
 Not at all.
 The answer, as always, is education and restoring a right relation to the stories that define our world view.

-The wisdom of the prophets is being ignored while real profits are being made through weapon sales through the co-opting of religious and democratic ideals to advance geo-political agendas.
+The wisdom of the prophets is being ignored while real profits are being made through weapon sales by the co-opting of religious and democratic ideals to advance geo-political agendas.
 This will continue until the people remove the wool from their eyes and reclaim their own honorable place in history.
+With stockpiles of nuclear weapons all over the world, we can not afford to avoid a conversation about peace.